Althories/vrm-porting-guide-troubleshooting/post-compilation.md

 Q1: Crowbar compilation error: Stack Overflow Error during compilation!

-> A1: While I haven't been able to verify this, it may occur if your model's polycount is too high.
-Try removing parts of the mesh or other methods to reduce your model's overall polygon count.
+> A1: This may occur if your model's polycount is too high.
+Try removing parts of the mesh or using other methods to reduce your model's overall polygon count.
+Blender's decimate modifier works well for this.

 Q2: My model compiled, but its limbs are all stretched out!